List of Law & Order: Special Victims Unit characters: Kim Greylek

-Kim Greylek was the SVU's Assistant District Attorney who replaced Casey Novak at the beginning of season 10.
+Kim Greylek is the SVU's Assistant District Attorney who replaces Casey Novak at the beginning of season 10.
 Greylek previously worked in the U.S. Department of Justice's Office on Violence Against Women in Washington, D.C. where she had the nickname of "The Crusader."
-A dogged prosecutor, she pushed the detectives to make cases for the sake of politics in favor of pursuing actual offenders.
+A dogged prosecutor, she pushes the detectives to make cases for the sake of politics in favor of pursuing actual offenders.
 She can be unrelenting, threatening to charge a defendant with a hate crime for raping two women in the season 10 premiere, and having a teenage boy charged with assaulting a police officer so he can be tested for HIV.
-In the episode "Babes", Greylek also angers a woman believed to be involved with a young girl's suicide, but she was found not guilty.
+In the episode "Babes", Greylek also angers a woman believed to be involved with a young girl's suicide, but she is found not guilty.
 After gloating about her innocence, the woman attacks Greylek for correcting her about being "innocent" and to wash the blood off her hands before holding her daughter's baby.
 When the officers pull the woman off her, Greylek tells Stabler to charge her with assault.

 But Greylek also has a softer side, as she warns Stabler to get a good defense attorney after his daughter Kathleen (Allison Siko), who has bipolar disorder, is charged with breaking and entering and theft, because the DA's office will prosecute her.
 Greylek also rushes to get justice for three women who were drugged and raped by a man obsessed with pornography in the episode "Smut".
 Greylek also seeks justice when a man is brutally beaten outside a strip club with the man's ex-wife and 13-year-old transgender daughter as the prime suspect.

 After appearing in only 14 episodes, Greylek was written out of the series in the episode "Lead"; in the middle of a trial where pediatrician Gilbert Keppler (Lawrence Arancio) is found guilty of molesting four of his male patients.
 She is last seen doing a press conference with Cragen, Benson, and Stabler on the steps of the courthouse while the doctor's attorney hands the SVU squad a lawsuit for failure to take action against Keppler immediately.
 Later in the episode, Benson and Stabler discover the doctor murdered in his home.
 The detectives hold CSU out of the house until Cragen and Greylek arrive.
 Suddenly, they see ADA Cabot walk up to the scene with Cragen.
 Cabot tells the detectives that the Justice Department called Greylek back to Washington and DA Jack McCoy (Sam Waterston) let her leave immediately.